 EWI can cost anything from £4,000 for smaller terraced properties to £14,000+ for larger detached homes.
 Prices are dependent on the size of your house and how many walls you need insulating.

 There is funding available for EWI on domestic properties via the Government’s Energy Company Obligation (ECO) programme.
-Depending on your situation you may qualify for either a CERO grant or a HHCRO grant.
+Depending on your situation you may qualify for either a grant.

-Homeowners or private renting tenants that receive certain state benefits (such as income support, tax credits or pension guarantee credit) can qualify for funding through the HHCRO strand of the ECO programme.
+Homeowners or private renting tenants that receive certain state benefits (such as income support, tax credits or pension guarantee credit) can qualify for funding through the Government's ECO programme.
 The amount of funding available is calculated by how much money an average household (of the same type) would save on fuel bills by having EWI fitted.
-HHCRO funding is typically provided at a higher rate than CERO funding, so is likely to cover more of the cost of the installation.
+ECO funding will only cover a small cost of the installation.

 Are there are any other forms of funding available?